fawazar94/DirectLink/readme.md

 - Version: 1.0
 - [Download Link](https://github.com/fawazar94/DirectLink/releases/download/1.0/directLink-1.0.nvda-addon)
 ## Functionality
-The purpose of the addon is to convert the Dropbox, Google Drive or oneDrive links to a direct link, furthermore, it generates a direct link to a WhatsApp chat with the chosen selected phone number.
+The purpose of the addon is to convert the Dropbox, Google Drive or oneDrive (both personal and business) links to a direct link, furthermore, it generates a direct link to a WhatsApp chat with the chosen selected phone number.
 ## Usage
 - Select or copy a shared Dropbox, Google Drive or oneDrive link
 - Press alt+NVDA+l to convert the link.
 The resulting URL will be in your clipboard.